bjornedstrom/elliptic-curve-chemistry-set/README.md

 - Completely trivial code for arithmetic in GF(p).
 - Some code for ECDH.
 - Some code for ECDSA including breaking ECDSA in case it's misused.
+- A likely broken implementation of some X9.63 binary encodings.

 ## License